Making a Homemade Insecticide for Mosquitoes

 Lemon and clove spice are a very effective mosquito repellant.
 It is enough to cut a lemon in half and put a clove in each half leaving the head in the air.
 This way you get two insecticides for mosquitoes that can be placed in different rooms of the house.

 Short basil leaf is one of the most hated plants by mosquitoes, so it's also a great repellent.
 Placing a basil plant in the room or in the house in which mosquitoes bother you and you will see them disappear.
 Of course, remember to water the plant regularly, because when watering basil it gives off more odour.

 With a plastic bottle, 200 g. sugar, a pinch of yeast and warm water you can create an effective mosquito trap.
 Cut the bottle in half and mix water with sugar.
 When the water cools sprinkle yeast over, unmixed, and place the neck of the bottle upside down, like a funnel.
 Cover the bottom of the bottle with a black cloth and see how mosquitoes trapped inside.

-If you'd like to read similar articles to Making a homemade insecticide for mosquitoes, we recommend you browse around our Maintenance and home security category.
+If you want to read similar articles to Making a Homemade Insecticide for Mosquitoes, we recommend you visit our Maintenance and home security category.